-If you do truly need it carry on to the second question.
+If you do truly need the item, carry on to the second question.

 2. Can I make it?

 Why support multinational corporations when you could create something for yourself?
-If you are able to create something instead of buying it, you have complete control over the ingredients, packaging, and efficacy of the product.
+If you are able to make something instead of buying it, you have complete control over the ingredients, packaging, and efficacy of the product.
 Make art instead of buying mass-produced prints, whip up your own body care products, or concoct your own cleaning solutions.
-With the entire internet at your disposal, there’s never been a better time to take matters into your own hands.
+With the entire internet at your disposal, you can find guidance on making any number of things.

-If you can’t make it (and sometimes this will be the case because let’s face it, I will probably never be a cobbler, nor will you,) carry on to number three.
+If you can’t make it (and sometimes this will be the case because, let’s face it, I will probably never be a cobbler), carry on to number three.

 3. Can I borrow it, or buy it secondhand?

 Why buy when you can borrow?
 And why buy new when you can find it gently used for half the price?
-We are obsessed with ownership, but for some items that we might only use once or twice a year (camping equipment, party tents, food dehydrators, etc.) it might make better financial and environmental sense to pool your resources in with a friend or family member.
-Share the item, halve your expenses and the amount of space in your home devoted to storing things.
+We are obsessed with ownership, but for some items that we might only use once or twice a year (camping equipment, party tents, food dehydrators, etc.), it might make better financial and environmental sense to pool your resources with a friend or family member.
+Share the item, halve your expenses, and and reduce the amount of space in your home devoted to storing things.
 Win-win!

-Alternately, seek out a secondhand store or hit up your local Craigslist page.
+Alternately, seek out a secondhand store, hit up your local Craigslist, or list a request for what you need on Nextdoor.
 Buying secondhand saves money, hits the pause button on the consumer cycle, and also allows you to better evaluate how an item will wear over time.
-A fifty-year old wood table that’s still solid and gleaming after decades of use will always be a better investment than its big-box store particleboard counterpart.
+A 50-year old wood table that’s still solid and gleaming after decades of use will always be a better investment than its big-box store particleboard counterpart.

 4. Is this the best quality I can afford?

-At first these questions may seem cumbersome or even annoying, but I find they allow you to distill the process of consuming down to its purest form, rather than that insatiable itch in constant need of scratching.
+At first, these questions may seem cumbersome or even annoying.
+But I find they allow me to distill the process of consuming down to its purest form, rather than that insatiable itch in constant need of scratching.